 - Certain medications (like antidepressants and acne meds)

 - Dietary imbalances

 - Autoimmune disorders like Sjogren’s Syndrome

-Generally, the quickest way to get rid of vaginal dryness (and painful intercourse) is with a commercial, natural vaginal lubricant.
+Generally, the quickest way to eliminate vaginal dryness (and painful sexual intercourse) is with commercial, natural vaginal lubricants (think Coconu).

-But, you can also increase blood flow and vaginal secretions with proper nutrition and hydration.
+But you can also increase blood flow and vaginal lubrication with sexual arousal, proper nutrition, and hydration.

 Here are the vitamins and minerals you need to keep your body and vag in working order: